Les Chemins de Bassac

 Where: Puimisson, Côtes de Thongue (Languedoc, France)

-What grapes: Grenache, Syrah, Mourvedre, Pinot Noir, Cabernet Sauvignon, Roussanne, Viognier
+What grapes: Grenache, Syrah, Mourvedre, Pinot Noir, Cabernet Sauvignon, Roussanne, Viognier, Rolle

 Key facts: Certified Organic for over 20 years and converted to fully Biodynamic in 2017.
 Les Chemins de Bassac is truly a passion project for husband and wife, Bruno & Thama.
-17ha of healthy soil and lively vineyards give expression to clean and elevated wines.
+Their devotion to living a healthy agrarian lifestyle and eschewing toxic chemicals led the couple from Brazil to Puimisson.

 Website: http://www.cheminsdebassac.com/en/